djhaskin987/degasolv/docs/command-reference.rst

         --resolve-strat STRAT     thorough       May be 'fast' or 'thorough'.
         --location true                          URL or filepath of the package --package-system SYS      degasolv       May be 'degasolv' or 'apt'.
-        --version-comparison CMP  maven          May be 'debian', 'maven', 'naive', 'python', 'rpm', 'rubygem', or 'semver'.
+        --version-comparison CMP  semver         May be 'debian', 'maven', 'naive', 'python', 'rpm', 'rubygem', or 'semver'.
         --version true                           Version of the package
     -h, --help                                   Print this help page